-Apple Will Temporarily Close Stores In China Amid Rapid Spread Of Coronavirus
+8th Case Of Coronavirus Confirmed In The U.S. Amid Skyrocketing Outbreak

 Because the strain of the disease is new, much remains unknown.
 So far, experts say, it seems less deadly than SARS, another coronavirus.

-To reduce the risk of the novel coronavirus spread, the WHO is encouraging old-fashioned techniques, including good hand-washing, avoiding close contact with those who have fever or cough and sneezing into a crooked elbow or tissue.
+To reduce the risk of the novel coronavirus spread, the WHO is encouraging old-fashioned techniques, including good hand-washing, avoiding close contact with those who have fever or cough, and sneezing into a crooked elbow or a tissue.

+Meanwhile, Apple announced on Saturday that it is temporarily closing all of its stores in China.

+Most Apple products are made in China in factories owned and operated by outside contractors, including the electronics giant Foxconn.